bdperkin/haproxytech/SOURCES/dataplaneapi.configuration.md

 # HAProxy Data Plane API Configuration
-This document covers the configuration and basic usage of the HAProxy Data Plane API and is intended as a supplement to the [README.md](README.md) file.
+This document covers configuration and basic usage of the HAProxy Data Plane API and is intended as a supplement to the [README.md](README.md) file.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjU5MTgyMTYwLDE4MDM4MDc4NTZdfQ==
+eyJoaXN0b3J5IjpbMTI0NjQ0MzMyOSwyNTkxODIxNjAsMTgwMz
+gwNzg1Nl19
 -->